axelhahn/ahcrawler/docs/30_Web_UI_backend/30_Start/10_Search_index.md

 * Keywords - from html head section
 * Language - from lang attribute in html tag
 * Time - timestamp of the crawling
+* Measured times - It shows a few network timers for this request.
+You see the method, url and http status code as text.
+Followed by a graph for
+  * time to prepare:
+    * DNS lookup
+    * connect
+    * handshake
+  * on server: The time that was used on server to process the request.
+This is the time you could optimize in your application.
+  * Transfer to the client

 A missing description or keywords will be marked.